-For validation purposes, the authors defined a couple of traceability links that one would need when using the BPMN notation, showed how they would be defined using their solution, and how they would be modeled with MagicDraw.
+For validation purposes, the authors defined a couple of traceability links that one would need when using the BPMN notation, they showed how the links would be defined using their solution, and how they would be modeled with MagicDraw.
 The authors, however, do not show that their solution would help for any kind of traceability link one would need outside of a BPMN context.